 And it struck me, that is what a great brand knows and is.

 Existing to reveal and share in our talents, products and services real, eternal human qualities and all the other gooey stuff you've heard over and over that may sound not valuable for your business or too simplistic for “reality.”
-It's exciting for me to see Ubuntu is at its very core what defines loved brands that stick from Starbucks to Lady Gaga (a master of understanding her humanity and connection to audience)– to Valle Cleaners (down the street from me, where I wouldn’t go elsewhere.)
+It's exciting for me to see Ubuntu is at its very core what defines loved brands that stick—from Starbucks to Lady Gaga (a master of understanding her humanity and connection to the audience) to Valle Cleaners (down the street from me, where I wouldn’t go elsewhere.)

-Still it's at the foundation of good story whether you’re a business or an author.
+Still, it's at the foundation of a good story whether you’re a business or an author.
 It’s the place authenticity actually comes from.

 So how can we get started activating this stuff so our business becomes and stays an actual brand?

-Here’s a few essentials - maybe all you need to know:
+Here are a few essentials—maybe all you need to know: